HyperMax6/Jouwloon.py/README.md

 For `session` enter the session that you created with the `jouwloon.login()` function.
 This will return all working appointments planned between the `end` and `start` date.
 The returned object is a stripped down version of the jouwloon `/api/rooster/GetKalender` endpoint, as it includes a lot of useless and repeating information.

 ## Example
-This is an example which prints all appointments withing the next 7 days:
+This is an example which prints all appointments within the next 7 days:
 ```
 # importing
 import jouwloon